If you are at risk from flooding

 Help and advice is also available from the National Flood Forum, which provides support to communities and individuals that have been flooded or are at risk of flooding.

-The Association of British Insurers has also produced advice and guidance for insurance customers affected by floods and storm damage.
+The Association of British Insurers has also produced advice and guidance for insurance customers (pdf, 968kb) affected by floods and storm damage.
 Householders can also take advantage of the new Flood Re scheme, which aims to ensure flood insurance remains affordable.